YamiOne/WeatherApp/README.md

 # WeatherApp
-Tabs done in SCSS; Content with lazy loading.
+WeatherApp done in AngularJS using Openweathermap API for data.

 # Installation guide